openvinotoolkit/open_model_zoo/models/intel/text-spotting-0003/description/text-spotting-0003.md

 ### Outputs

 1. Name: `output`, shape: [1x38].
 Encoded text recognition features.
+Indices starting from 2 correspond to symbols from the alphabet.
+The 0 and 1 are special Start of Sequence and End of Sequence symbols correspondingly.
 1. Name: `hidden`, shape: [1x1x256].
 Current hidden state of GRU.